Matt Vickers: In government: first term (2019–2024)

+Vickers has campaigned for the protection of hedgehogs.

-Vickers has campaigned extensively on protecting for shop workers and retail staff from assault, including campaigning to make assaulting a retail worker to be made a standalone criminal offence.
-In 2022, following a rebellion in which 36 MPs signed Vickers' amendment to the Police, Crime, Sentencing and Courts Act 2022, the Secretary of State for Justice pledged to introduce measures to make assaults on those performing a duty to the public a statutory aggravating factor in the form of Lords Amendment 104.
-Vickers subsequently hailed this as "a landmark victory for shop workers and retail staff across the country".
-In 2024, Vickers was praised by Prime Minister Rishi Sunak for his "longstanding campaigning on the issue" when the government announced the standalone criminal offence, with perpetrators sent to prison for up to 6 months, given an unlimited fine and banned from going back to the shop where they committed their crimes.
+Vickers has campaigned on protection for shop workers and retail staff from assault, including campaigning to make assaulting a retail worker to be made a standalone criminal offence.

 On 19 November 2020, Vickers backed the home secretary, Priti Patel, after a Cabinet Office inquiry found evidence that Patel had breached the ministerial code following bullying allegations, publicly supporting Patel: "[Patel] is one of the most hardworking Home Secretaries this country has had."

-Vickers, along with 22 other MPs, wrote to Attorney General Suella Braverman in August 2020 requesting that the killing of police officer Andrew Harper case, where the perpetrators were convicted of manslaughter, be referred to the Court of Appeal under the unduly lenient sentence scheme as he supported a life imprisonment.

 On 27 September 2021, Vickers wrote a letter to the House of Commons director of catering requesting that the Teesside dish the chicken Parmo be added to the menu.
 After a successful campaign, the Parmo was added to the menu for a short period of time.

 In June 2022, during the vote of no confidence in the Conservative Party leadership of Boris Johnson, Vickers publicly supported Johnson.

 Vickers led a debate in the House of Commons for tougher measures against off-road bikes and other anti-social behaviour in Stockton in July 2023 and continues to advocate for cooperation between local police and his constituents.